Nils0/Nils0.github.io/_posts/2016-11-15-CorporateCultureAnalysis.md

 * Transform the candidate key phrases from 2. into the reduced term space
 * Semantically compare the candidate key phrases to the arbitrary paragraph on corporate culture using cosine similarity to extract the key phrases that describe the culture

 The tricky part here is to create the reduced term space.
-I decided to use Latent Semantic Indexing (LSI) which performs a Singular Value Decomposition (SVD) of the document-term matrix with TFIDF (term frequency-inverse document frequency) Weightings.
+I decided to use Latent Semantic Indexing (LSI) which performs a Singular Value Decomposition (SVD) of the document-term matrix with TFIDF (term frequency-inverse document frequency) weightings.

 As a result of this step, I got a list of expressions on corporate culture for each company.
 However, a lot of these expressions where similar across companies and therefore failed to describe the specifics of a company that I was looking for.